J-1 Visa Construction Estimator Jobs

 Build a training plan around estimating software proficiency

-Your DS-2019 requires a detailed training plan that your J-1 sponsor and host employer both sign off on.
+Your DS-2019 requires a detailed training plan that your J-1 visa sponsor and host employer both sign off on.
 Structure yours around skills like Bluebeam, Primavera, or RSMeans that U.S. construction firms actively use, which makes approvals faster and host employers more receptive.

 Target general contractors with active federal project portfolios